Colorado College Tigers men's ice hockey: Early history

 In 1938 Spencer Penrose and Charles Tutt developed plans to convert The Broadmoor's unused equestrian center into an indoor ice arena, known as the Broadmoor Ice Palace.
 After three weeks at a cost of $200,000 the Ice Palace opened and became the home of the Tigers Hockey program and the Broadmoor Skating Club.
-Colorado College Tiger Hockey began in 1938 playing in the Pikes Peak Hockey League with various local teams sponsored by Colorado Springs area businesses., The Tiger's opened play on January 21, 1938 in a 1-8 loss to a team sponsored by Giddings Department Store.
+Colorado College Tiger Hockey began in 1938 playing in the Pikes Peak Hockey League with various local teams sponsored by Colorado Springs area businesses., The Tigers opened play on January 21, 1938 in a 1-8 loss to a team sponsored by Giddings Department Store.
 Garrett Livingston took over as head coach fin 1939 from John Atwood, who served as player/coach for the first season.
 Livingston increased recruiting, bringing players from Canada and New England and transitioned the program from the Pikes Peak Hockey League into an NCAA Division I independent program.
 The Tigers swept Michigan 4-2 and 4-3 in the program's first-ever intercollegiate series early in the 1939-40 season.
 That same season Colorado College also played games against Colorado School of Mines, Montana School of Mines, and the University of Southern California.

 The program and college was suspended during World War II from 1942 to 1944.
 Colorado College, with the cooperation of The Broadmoor, sponsored the first National Collegiate Athletic Association Ice Hockey Championship to conclude the 1947-48 season.
 The tournament was held at the Ice Palace for the next 10 years, during which time CC participating seven times.
 Cheddy Thompson became the program's third head coach in 1945 after coming to Colorado Springs on assignment by the Air Force during the war.
 Thompson lead CC to the program's first NCAA championship in 1950 with a 13-4 win over Boston University.
 Colorado College became one of the founding members of the Mid-West Collegiate Hockey League (MWCHL) in 1951 with University of Denver, Michigan, Michigan State, Michigan Tech, Minnesota, and North Dakota.
 The league became the Western Intercollegiate Hockey League (WIHL) in 1953 and became the Western Collegiate Hockey Association (WCHA) in November 1959.
 The Tigers also finished as runner-up in 1952 and 1955, losing to Michigan in both appearances in the championship game.
 In addition, he was named national Coach of the Year in 1952 by the United States Hockey Coaches Association.
 The Tigers returned to the championship game in 1957 with Tom Bedecki behind the bench.
 CC beat Clarkson 5-3 in the semifinal round and won the school's second hockey championship with a 13-6 win over Michigan.
 In 1961 the Ice Palace became known as the Broadmoor World Arena.
 The 1957 championship was the final appearance in the NCAA Tournament until 1978.
 The Tigers finished the regular season and captured the school's first and only WCHA Tournament Championship and received a bid to the NCAA Tournament, in the first round the Tigers lost to Bowling Green State 3-5.